How I Found My Soulmate, Part 2: Meeting My Husband (Someone I Knew From Before)

 At PE reader Mavis’ wedding, with the little bridesmaids and groomsmen

-Johannesburg PE Readers Meetup, Group Shot
+Johannesburg PE Meetup, Group Shot

-At the Johannesburg PE Readers Meetup (Apr 11, 2013)
+At the Johannesburg PE Meetup (Apr 11, 2013)

-Cape Town PE Readers Meetup, Group Shot
+Cape Town PE Meetup, Group Shot

-At the Cape Town PE Readers Meetup (Apr 21, 2013)
+At the Cape Town PE Meetup (Apr 21, 2013)

 Despite my return ticket on April 24, I did not feel in a hurry to get home.
 I wanted to just enjoy the moment and see where the tides would take me.
 If I felt like traveling beyond April 24, I would simply put aside my return ticket and continue traveling; if not, I would return to Singapore.
 I wasn’t about to let anything stop me from what I needed to do.